 People communicate through conversation, which is the foundation of all types of relationships, both personal and professional.
 For those with speech-related barriers to communication, there can be challenges to building these connections.
 Communication-based impairments are common in the United States; in fact, an estimated 40 million Americans struggle with speech, language, and/or hearing disorders, according to the American Speech-Language-Hearing Association (ASHA).

-Professionals in the field of communication sciences and disorders, such as speech-language pathologists, speech and hearing scientists, audiologists, and audiologist assistants, use their expertise to make a lasting impact in the lives of others by reducing barriers to communication.
+Professionals in the field, such as speech-language pathologists, speech and hearing scientists, audiologists, and audiologist assistants, use their expertise to make a lasting impact in the lives of others by reducing barriers to communication.
 They deliver a variety of solutions, such as hearing aids, speech therapy, and other treatments or technologies that help their clients live fuller, more connected lives.
+Those interested in contributing to the field of communication sciences and disorders should learn more about how to become an audiologist assistant.

 What Does an Audiologist Assistant Do?